 Being prepared with the right materials and equipment for a day out in the backcountry is as much of an essential as the snow you need for the ride down.
 Still, too often we spot freeriders riding off-piste without any safety equipment which makes you wonder if they're aware of the risks they are taking, and just how devastating one mistake can be.
 It's all well and good if you yourself are completely equipment prepared for a day of freeriding, but what if your buddies have little to no equipment?
-When shit hits the fan and you're the one in trouble.. just how will your ill equipped crew help you in a life or death situation?
+When shit hits the fan and you're the one in trouble.. just how will your to little equipped crew help you in a life or death situation?
 Ultimately we all want to ride the best lines and have an amazing day, but a little prior planning will create amazing memories without any fatal consequences resulting in some very happy mothers/girfriends/boyfriends or even dogs when we arrive home.
 To boost awareness within the freeride community, we have created a little blog as a guideline for preparing backpacks, safety equipment and more...

 There are hundreds of different backpacks varying in size, shape and volume.
 And it's pretty easy to get lost within this huge range of offerings! start by highlighting the main use for your backpack..
 Purely for off-piste and freeride days;- a backpack with a volume range of between 18-25 Liters is enough to fit safety equipment and additional goods (food, a little dutch courage or a change of clothes).

 If you're planning more than one day on your Splitboard, a volume range of 28-40 Liters is recommended for the additional equipment needed, along with food, drink and other essentials for overnight stays.